openxla/stablehlo/docs/vhlo.md

 ## What is the VHLO Dialect?

 The VHLO (Versioned StableHLO) Dialect is used for serialization and stability.
-It provides a snapshot of the StableHLO dialect at a given point in time, denoted by version number.
+It provides a snapshot of the StableHLO dialect at a given point in time by versioning individual program elements

-VHLO is an **add-only dialect** with **versioned ops**, which means that once an op is added to the dialect, it cannot be modified in any way that impact the ops semantics.
+VHLO is an **add-only dialect** with **versioned ops, types and attributes**, which means that once an op or feature is added to the dialect, it cannot be modified in any way that impact the semantics.

 Any changes to an op require a new version of an op to be added to the dialect.
 For example, if a hypothetical `my_op` was added to StableHLO in 0.9.0, but